Jessofnorth/Jessofnorth/README.md

 :raising_hand_woman: - I'm Jessica Ejelöv from Umeå Sweden.

 :mortar_board: - I have a Fullstack degree from Mid Sweden University.
-Since my graduation in June 2023 I have explored he world of App Development with Flutter and are currently doing some more studying in the backend part of the field to broaden my skills.
+Since my graduation in June 2023 I have explored he world of App Development with Flutter and Java.
+Currently working as an Service Desk Technician.
 :computer: - Reach out! https://www.linkedin.com/in/jessica-ejelov/